wpswings/mwb-bookings-for-woocommerce/README.md

 ## WHAT PREMIUM VERSION OF BOOKINGS FOR WOOCOMMERCE PRO OFFERS:

+**1.** The admins can now modify/ add new bookings to the existing booking orders.

+**2.** Customers can also see the colors of available and unavailable dates for a single calendar.

-**1. Color Codes to Display Availability:** As an admin, you can now allow your customers and visitors to view the availability and unavailability of given slots with the help of color codes in the date picker calendar.
+**3.** As an admin, you can now allow your customers and visitors to view the availability and unavailability of given slots with the help of color codes in the date picker calendar with our WP booking plugin.

-**2. Export Booking Order by Booking Name:** You can now effectively export your bookings order data with ease just by referring to the name of that particular WooCommerce Appointment product.
+**4.** You can now effectively export your Woo bookings order data with ease just by referring to the name of that particular WooCommerce Appointment product.

-**3. Define Multiple Days Off:** Admins can also select multiple day slots for a particular booking product and mark them unavailable with ease.
+**5.** Admins can also select multiple day slots for a particular booking product and mark them unavailable with ease.

-**4. Resource’s Daily Maximum Number of Bookings:** This option allows you to set the maximum booking limit for a single day.
+**6.** This option allows you to set the maximum booking limit for a single day.
 You can specify the number as per your ease here and easily avoid getting overburdened for a day.

-**5. Smart Pre-Booking Email/SMS Reminders** This reminder settings tab offers multiple setting options for setting up your booking email and SMS-based reminders,
+**7.** This reminder settings tab offers multiple setting options for setting up your booking email and SMS-based reminders,

+**8.** The WooCommerce bookings plugin enables the admins to set different prices for different dates throughout the year.

 ## TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WOOCOMMERCE BOOKINGS PLUGIN